You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 Here you’ll get to know the people who shared a specific content previously on social media.
 You also get to know about their Twitter followers.

-You just need to make a list of people who likely share your content on social media and reach out to them.
+You just need to make a list of people who will likely share your content on social media and reach out to them.

-If they’ve shared similar content on social media previously, chances of them sharing your content will also be higher.
+If they’ve shared similar content on social media previously, the chances of them sharing your content will also be higher.

 9. Repurpose content

 I often advise people to follow an omnichannel approach when promoting content.